 Monster Themed Shape Activities

 The next idea is to make monster creations from shapes.
 I found a great book of eye stickers at my local craft store and I have also seen similar ones at Oriental Trading.
 Cut out some shapes from brightly colored construction paper.
 Then, kids can glue them down, add sticker eyes, and then they can complete their monsters creations with crayons.

 This Feed the Monster Activities for Preschool set can be used to work on many different concepts…including learning to recognize shapes.

 Kids love sorting monster eyeballs by color with this cute monster color sorting activity.

 This fine motor activity was inspired by a monster that I saw on Pleasantest Thing.
 Kids can create a monster by punching holes into a section of a paper towel tube.
 Then they add pipe cleaners and binder coils through the holes.
 The monster is completed with some silly sticker eyes.

-Draw a letter M on a piece of paper or use ABC Dot Worksheets.
-Kids can add “monster eyes” to the dots or along the letter as they practice the m sound, work on letter formation, letter recognition, and even fine motor skills.
+Here is a silly hands-on way to help kids learn to recognize letters.
+Draw a letter M on a piece of paper or use ABC Dot Letters.
+Kids can add “monster eyes” to the dots or along the shape of the letter as they practice the “m” sound, work on letter formation, letter recognition, and even fine motor skills.

-Following are the resources from my store that were used in the activities above.
-Click on the image to check them out.
+Here are the resources from my store that are mentioned in the article above.
+Click on the images below to check them out.